jyaquinas/jyaquinas.github.io/_posts/2022-02-18-sql-crash-course.md

   FROM customer, accounts
   WHERE customers.customer_id = accounts.customer_id;
 ```
-But recognizing this as an inner join is not as obvious, so try to avoid this older syntax.

 You can also use the `USING` instead of `ON`, but this is only true for **equijoins** (join conditions using an equality operator):
 ```sql